Ricci Almost Solitons on semi-Riemannian Warped Products: Introduction

 The warped products played an important role in the construction of non trivial Ricci solitons, as well as of Einstein manifolds.
 The cigar soliton, and more generally, the Bryant soliton, were obtained by using local warped product construction.
 More examples can be found in \cite{cao}, \cite{feitosa1}, \cite{sousa} and in references therein.
+It is important to note that warped products naturally arose in the studies of related structures on semi-Riemannian manifolds, as one can see for instance in \cite{AltayGuler}, \cite{HuangWei} and \cite{shin}.

 Ricci almost solitons on warped products were studied firstly in \cite{feitosa2}.
 The authors gave a systematic approach using the hypothesis that the function $\lambda$ depends only on the base.
-Under this condition, they proved that the potential function depends only on the base.
+Under this condition, they proved that the potential function $f$ depends only on the base.

 In this paper, we start by characterizing Ricci almost solitons on non trivial warped products in both situations, i.e., when the potential function depends on the fiber (Theorem \ref{withdependence}) and when it does not depend on the fiber (Theorem \ref{withoutdependence}), completing the previous study.
 We show that in both cases, the fiber is necessarily an Einstein manifold.